Lobbying on Higher Ed - Ottawa (April 2026 edition)

 Organization Lobbying Activity, 2026-03

-The organizations with the most notable increases in lobbying this month include: The University of British Columbia, Siksika Board of Education, University of Victoria.
+The organizations with the most notable increases in lobbying this month include The University of British Columbia, Siksika Board of Education, University of Victoria, Colleges and Institutes Canada, and University of Alberta.

 Section D: Lobbying of Government Institutions in the Past Month